-Still, Wuthering Heights has plenty of spooky Gothic qualities, like imprisonment, dark stairways, stormy weather, nightmares, extreme landscapes, melancholy figures, moonlight and candles, torture and excessive cruelty, necrophilia, a supernatural presence, madness, maniacal behavior, communication between the living and the dead—you get the point.
+Still, Wuthering Heights has plenty of spooky Gothic features, like imprisonment, dark stairways, stormy weather, nightmares, extreme landscapes, melancholy figures, moonlight and candles, torture and excessive cruelty, necrophilia, a supernatural presence, madness, maniacal behavior, communication between the living and the dead—you get the point.

 All the characters are driven by their appetites—desire, passion, lust, and ambition.
-The plotline is propelled toward the reunion of the two lovers, so that when Catherine dies halfway through the book, the reader really wants to know how the romantic story will be resolved.
+The plot line is propelled toward the reunion of the two lovers, so that when Catherine dies halfway through the book, the reader really wants to know how the romantic story will be resolved.
 Heathcliff often shows up in top-ten lists of romantic fictional protagonists—often making number one.
 Despite being unforgivably malicious, Heathcliff is still a major hunk.
 (For details, see "Trivia.")

-Though Wuthering Heights could not be exclusively categorized as a psychological thriller (there are too many Gothic elements), it strongly features the complexities of Heathcliff's character.
-In the tradition of this genre, Heathcliff's motivations, his tricks and schemes, his revenge and manipulation, are represented in great detail.
+Though Wuthering Heights could not be exclusively categorized as a psychological thriller (there are way too many Gothic elements), it strongly features the complexities of Heathcliff's character.
+In the tradition of this genre, Heathcliff's motivations, his tricks and schemes, and his revenge and manipulations are represented in great detail.
 Brontë creates enormous suspense by making the reader wonder how Heathcliff will calm his troubled soul and resolve his feelings of vengeance.